-Under 34 CFR 75.105(c)(2)(i), we award up to an additional 5 points to an application, depending on how well the application meets Competitive Preference Priority 1, and an additional 5 points to an application that meets Competitive Preference Priority 2.
-Applicants should indicate in the abstract which, if any, competitive preference priorities are addressed.
+Under 34 CFR 75.105(c)(2)(i), we award an additional three points to an application that meets Competitive Preference Priority 1; up to an additional five points to an application, depending on how well the application meets Competitive Preference Priority 2; and an additional two points to an application that meets Competitive Preference Priority 3.
+Applicants should indicate in the abstract if one, two, or all three competitive preference priorities are addressed.

 These priorities are: